 Prerequisite: Chemistry 1411.
 This course is for science and science-related majors.
 It is a continuation of Chemistry 1411.
 Previously learned and new concepts are applied.
 Topics include reaction kinetics and chemical equilibrium, acids, bases, salts and buffers, thermodynamics, colligative properties of solutions, electrochemistry, transition-metal chemistry, nuclear chemistry, qualitative inorganic analysis and an introduction to organic chemistry.
 Laboratory fee.
 (3 Lec., 3 Lab.)
-(Coordinating Board Academic Approval Number 4005015239)

-CHEM 1470 Chemical Science (4) (Last year's course prefix/number CHM 115)
+CHEM 1470 Chemical Science (4)

+(Former course prefix/number CHM 115)